ayushjn20/dunner-wiki/User-Guide.md

 1. Install Dunner by compiling the source code on your machine.
+Read the [Installation Guide].(https://github.com/leopardslab/Dunner/wiki/Installation-Guide)

 ( We will be adding more methods like RPM & Deb packages in the future )